 Given that coronavirus is a highly infectionious disease, it's very important for all of us to be vigilant as we start to make our way back to work.
-We also need to keep in mind that the future phases the government expects to roll out, will increase the number of public gatherings and the opportunity for travel both interstate as well as between Australia and New Zealand.
+We also need to keep in mind that the future phases the government expects to roll out will increase the number of public gatherings and the opportunity for travel both interstate and between Australia and New Zealand.
 Given the increased opportunity for people to be en masse – think of public transport - there is a potential risk for relapse.
 When it comes to coronavirus, managing the number of people out and about will be critical.

 How do we protect ourselves from coronavirus at work?

 Just because you will likely be returning to your office does not mean you should be giving up on basic hygiene or other forms of protection, like a face mask.
 It is still imperative to be taking the time to wash your hands thoroughly as often as you can to ensure that you are maintaining your protection against the risk of infection.
-Given the reports of increased reinfection and relapses that came out of countries like, China, and South Korea when their respective coronavirus bans were being lifted, it's important to remember that we need to be careful in our workplaces.
+Given the reports of increased reinfection and relapses that came out of countries like China, and South Korea when their respective coronavirus bans were being lifted, it's important to remember that we need to be careful in our workplaces.

 We need to maintain the same levels of self-protection we've had during this period to ensure that we are going to be looking after ourselves and those around us.
 This also means that we need to be maintaining a healthy distance between people.
-As much as many of us might be craving to be reconnected with our co-workers we also need to consider that physical distancing is incredibly important as we return to work.
+As much as many of us might be craving to be reconnected with our co-workers, we also need to consider that physical distancing is incredibly important as we return to work.

-Whilst some offices might not be able to offer that, due to their space and intimate design, as an employee you have the right to express that you would still like to work from home.
+Whilst some offices might not be able to offer that, due to their space and intimate design, as an employee, you have the right to express that you would still like to work from home.
 It's important in considering your duty of care to yourself and to others.
 It is very well possible that large organisations will stagger their reintroduction to avoid the risk for the spreading and contracting the virus.
 While probably businesses will continue to promote some form of remote working from home to keep all staff safe.

 What can protect us from Covid-19 at work?

 We want to help you go back to work as soon as possible.
 For that, we would like to help you protect yourself and your workforce and inspire confidence.
-One of the more practical solutions for increasing your protection - and that of your staff - against coronavirus includes facemasks, alcohol wipes and hand sanitisers.
+One of the more practical solutions for increasing your protection - and that of your staff - against coronavirus, includes facemasks, alcohol wipes and hand sanitisers.
 Hand sanitisers are a very effective way to keep your hands clean and restrict the spread of germs.